About the Directed Reading Program

 Projects must initially be approved by the DRP committee of graduate students and faculty.
 Many are based around the self-paced reading of a particular book or article with substantial guidance by the mentor.
 Past project titles can be viewed here.
 However, most frequently, the project is arrived upon by discussion of common interests of the mentor and mentee, rather than being limited to this menu.

 The DRP student is required to have an hour-long weekly meeting with his or her mentor to discuss progress towards the goal of the project.
 Approximately four hours of independent work by the student is expected between meetings.
-At the end of the quarter (or sometimes the beginning of next quarter), the group of DRP participants meets, and each DRP student gives a 10-15 minute presentation on the quarter's work.
+At the beginning of next quarter, the group of DRP participants meets, and each DRP student gives a 10-15 minute presentation on the quarter's work.
 Depending on the number of participants, there may be more than one such meeting.

 Benefits of program (for students)